 Improper Breathing Causes Health Disorders

 Normal breathing is through the nose, silent, smooth, and almost invisible.
 But most people have improper breathing habits.
 And, although it is generally used as an insult, mouth breathing is a legitimate problem.
 It has a negative effect on facial and dental development, particularly in kids.
 Specifically, it leads to the development of long, narrow faces, narrow mouths, high palatal vaults, dental malocclusion, gummy smiles, and many other unattractive facial features.
-Symptoms of mouth
+Symptoms of mouth breathing include:

 - Noisy, visible breathing